 Figures are automatically numbered.

-<figure id="figure-sample-image"> <img src="media/sample.png"> <figcaption>Example of a figure</figcaption> </figure>
+<figure id="figure-sample-image"> <img src="media/sample.svg"> <figcaption>Example of a figure</figcaption> </figure>

 is rendered as